Who we are

 - Sharing outside of Australia.
 We may use overseas organisations to help conduct our business.
 As a result, we may need to share some of your information (including credit information) with such organisations outside Australia.
 The countries in which those organisations are located are:?
 India

 ?
 Phillippines.
-We may store your information in cloud or other types of networked or electronic storage.
-As electronic or networked storage can be accessed from various countries via an internet connection, it?s not always practicable to know in which country your information may be held.
+We may store your information in the cloud or other types of networked or electronic storage.
+As electronic or networked storage can be accessed from various countries via an internet connection, it’s not always practicable to know in which country your information may be held.
 If your information is stored in this way, disclosures may occur in countries other than those listed.
-Overseas organisations may be required to disclose information we share with them under a foreign law.
+Overseas organisations may be required to disclose the information we share with them under foreign law.
 In those instances, we will not be responsible for that disclosure.
 Digital consent By providing us with your email address, you consent to us: